access-ci-org/ipf/docs/INSTALL.md

-If you intend to publish software module information via the extmodules workflow, set the environment variable MODULEPATH to point to the location of the module files before running ipf_configure_xsede.
-If you intend to publish the service workflow set SERVICEPATH to point to the location of the service definition files before running ipf_configure_xsede (more on this below).
+If you intend to publish software module information via the extmodules workflow, set the environment variable MODULEPATH to point to the location of the module files before running ipf_configure.
+If you intend to publish the service workflow set SERVICEPATH to point to the location of the service definition files before running ipf_configure (more on this below).
-As of IPF v 1.7, ipf_configure_xsede accepts command line parameters to tell it which workflows to configure, and with which options.
+As of IPF v 1.7, ipf_configure accepts command line parameters to tell it which workflows to configure, and with which options.

-An invocation of ipf_configure_xsede on a resource that has installed IPF using RPM might look like:
+An invocation of ipf_configure on a resource that has installed IPF using RPM might look like:

-/usr/bin/ipf_configure_xsede --rpm --resource_name <RESOURCE_NAME> --workflows=extmodules,compute,activity --publish_to_xsede --amqp_certificate /etc/grid-security/cert_for_ipf.pem --amqp_certificate_key /etc/grid-security/key_for_ipf.pem  --modulepath /path/to/modules --scheduler slurm --slurmctl_log <PATH TO slurmctl.log>
+/usr/bin/ipf_configure --rpm --resource_name <RESOURCE_NAME> --workflows=extmodules,compute,activity --publish_to_xsede --amqp_certificate /etc/grid-security/cert_for_ipf.pem --amqp_certificate_key /etc/grid-security/key_for_ipf.pem  --modulepath /path/to/modules --scheduler slurm --slurmctl_log <PATH TO slurmctl.log>

 These options mean: